This Tip is about an organizational development experience where I learned to let learners convince themselves of actions to take.

 I began the session by referring to the question and asking for their responses.
 Do you know, that was by far the easiest training day I’ve ever facilitated?

 They proceeded to brainstorm thirty different ways the new management style would benefit them, including –creating a new system for compensation.”
-I spent the entire day in the back of the room drinking hot chocolate while they formed themselves into different task forces and proceeded to plan how to transform the agency!
+I spent the entire day in the back of the room drinking hot chocolate.
+In the meantime, they formed themselves into different task forces and proceeded to plan how to transform the agency!
 Afterwards, the President was thrilled with the results and thought I walked on water!

 I learned a very important lesson from that group.
 It is much easier and much more effective to let the learners convince themselves!